openhab/openhabian/docs/openhabian.md

 If you want to turn on debug mode edit `openhabian.conf` and set the `debugmode=` parameter to either `off`, `on` or `maximum`.
 Mind you that if you intend to open an issue, we need you to provide the output of `debugmode=maximum` so if you're in interactive mode, set your terminal to record output.

-#### Auto-backup
+#### Auto backup

 Auto backup is a marketing name for two distinct features that you can deploy in one go at *unattended* installation time on a RPi (when you deploy the image).
 Technically it is a "low-cost" version of disk mirroring PLUS the setup of the Amanda backup system which all by itself has been available in a long time.
 So don't let the name confuse you.
-If you didn't choose to set this up at installation time, you can also individually select these via openhabian-config` menu options 53 (mirroring) and 52 (Amanda).
+If you didn't choose to set this up at installation time, you can also individually select these functions via `openhabian-config` menu options 53 (mirroring) and 52 (Amanda).
 Note mirroring is untested (and hardly makes sense to deploy) if you don't run RPi hardware but Amanda is well meant to be used as the backup system and is known to work on any hardware.

 To setup openHABian to automatically backup and mirror your internal SD card to an external storage unit, we suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.